GabrielWelvaert/Realm-of-the-Mad-Gabe/README.md

 ### Pool Implementation

-Pools are created for each type of component.
+Pools are an array created for each type of component.

 <p align="center">
   <img src="./readmeimages/pool.png" width="600" />